ipfs/team-mgmt/drafts/Project Management Process.md

 **The IPFS project management process defines the following units of work**:

 Projects
+- have a backlog (list of goals)
+- have a roadmap (list of milestones and goals)
+- have a project leader who maintains the project roadmap (goals and milestones, and when they should happen)
 - may contain other projects

-- have a project leader who "roadmaps" (decides what are goals and milestones, and when they should happen)
-- have a roadmap (list of milestones and goals)
+Goals
+- an individual actionable unit of work
+- may have other Goals as dependencies
-- have a backlog (list of goals)
+- may have parts or sub-goals
+- may have parts or sub-goals big enough to merit own Goals

 Milestones
 - measurable unit of progress
 - contains a list of goals, ordered by priority
 - usually but not always sequentially ordered
 - have either an estimated date of delivery or deadline

-Goals
-- an individual actionable unit of work
-- may have other Goals as dependencies
-- may have parts or sub-goals
-- may have parts or sub-goals big enough to merit own Goals

 ### Structures
 **The IPFS project management process, planning and tracking work is done with the following structures**: